Strange Case of Dr Jekyll and Mr Hyde: Plot summary

-In early March, Jekyll's butler, Mr. Poole, visits Utterson and says Jekyll has secluded himself in his laboratory for weeks.
-Utterson and Poole break into the laboratory, where they find Hyde's body wearing Jekyll's clothes, apparently having killed himself.
+In early March, Jekyll's butler, Mr Poole, visits Utterson and says Jekyll has secluded himself in his laboratory for weeks.
+Utterson and Poole break into the laboratory and find Hyde's lifeless body grotesquely draped in Jekyll's clothes, with the scene suggesting a suicide.
 They find a letter from Jekyll to Utterson.
 Utterson reads Lanyon's letter, then Jekyll's.

-Lanyon's letter reveals his deterioration resulted from the shock of seeing Hyde drink a serum that turned him into Jekyll.
+Lanyon's letter reveals his deterioration resulted from the shock of seeing Hyde drink an elixir that turned him into Jekyll.
 Jekyll's letter explains he held himself to strict moral standards publicly, but indulged in unstated vices and struggled with shame.
 He found a way to transform himself and thereby indulge his vices without fear of detection.
 Jekyll's transformed body, Hyde, was evil, self-indulgent, and uncaring to anyone but himself.
 Initially, Jekyll controlled the transformations with the serum, but one night in August, he became Hyde involuntarily in his sleep.

 Jekyll resolved to cease becoming Hyde.
 Despite this, one night he had a moment of weakness and drank the serum.
 Hyde, his desires having been caged for so long, killed Carew.
 Horrified, Jekyll tried more adamantly to stop the transformations.
 Then, in early January, he transformed involuntarily while awake.
-Far from his laboratory and hunted by the police as a murderer, Hyde needed help to avoid capture.
-He wrote to Lanyon in Jekyll's hand, asking his friend to bring chemicals from his laboratory.
+Far from his laboratory and hunted by the police as a murderer, Hyde, needing help to avoid capture, wrote to Lanyon in Jekyll's hand, asking him to bring chemicals from his laboratory.
 In Lanyon's presence, Hyde mixed the chemicals, drank the serum, and transformed into Jekyll.
 The shock of the sight instigated Lanyon's deterioration and death.
 Meanwhile, Jekyll's involuntary transformations increased in frequency and required ever larger doses of the serum to reverse.
 It was one of these transformations that caused Jekyll to slam his window shut on Utterson.

 Eventually, the supply of salt used in the serum ran low, and subsequent batches prepared from new stocks failed to work.
 Jekyll speculated that the original ingredient had some impurity that made it work.
-Realizing that he would stay transformed as Hyde, Jekyll wrote out a full account of the events and locked himself in his laboratory with the intent to keep Hyde imprisoned and, as Poole and Utterson smashed down the door to the laboratory, committed suicide by poison.
+Realising that he would stay transformed as Hyde, Jekyll wrote out a full account of the events.
+Jekyll concludes by confessing that he is uncertain whether Hyde will face execution or muster the courage to end his own life, but it no longer matters to him: Jekyll's consciousness is fading fast, and whatever fate awaits, it is Hyde's alone to endure.